schochastics/quartocities/README.md

 ## Custom filters

 ### Under Construction
-add `construction: true` to the yaml header of a page and a random (1 of 6) "under construction" gifs is inserted on top of the page.
+add `construction: true` to the yaml header of a page and a random "under construction" gif is added at the top of the page

 ### Body backgrounds
 change the background of the html body using the yaml parameter `body_bg`.
 Can